 After reading this, you are probably more excited to get admitted to this great University.
 So, let's see what GT looks for in a student.

-Similar to Cornell, Georgia Tech doesn't say much about what they're looking for in a student.
-You can head here and see that Georgia Tech says that, “In our comprehensive, holistic admission process, we consider your academic background as well as your pursuits and interests outside the classroom.
-We look for students who enjoy being challenged and who are committed to furthering the institute's mission of "improving the human condition."
+Georgia Tech doesn't say much about what they're looking for in a student.
+Georgia Tech says that "In our comprehensive, holistic admission process, we consider your academic background as well as your pursuits and interests outside the classroom.
+We look for students who enjoy challenges and are committed to furthering the institute's mission of "improving the human condition."

 For this factor, Georgia Tech wants to know who you are as a person.
 They want to see if you're an excellent fit for them.
 In a way, it's your chance to show them you got the drive and motivation to be part of their institute.